Dulce María Rodríguez: Career

 Attempting to defend her 5000 m title, she entered the 2006 CAC Games, but found herself beaten into the silver medal position by Colombia's Bertha Sánchez.
 On the roads, she was fifth at the Philadelphia Distance Run and came tenth at the Chicago Marathon, setting a new personal record of 2:28:54 hours for the event.
 The highlight of her 2007 season was a 10,000 m silver medal behind Sara Slattery at the 2007 Pan American Games.
 She was fourth in the 5000 m at that tournament, as well as placing top three at that year's Stramilano Half Marathon.

 Her third consecutive Olympic selection came at the 2008 Summer Olympics in Beijing, where she ran in the final of the 10,000 m.
 Domestically, she was second at the Lala Marathon and won the Monterrey Marathon.
 She also secured fourth place at the Berlin Half Marathon.
 She came second to Margarita Tapia at the 2009 Lala Marathon, but was later upgraded to first as Tapia failed her post-race drugs test.
-She made her represented Mexico internationally in the marathon for the first time at the 2009 World Championships in Athletics, but did not manage to finish the race.
+She represented Mexico internationally in the marathon for the first time at the 2009 World Championships in Athletics, but did not manage to finish the race.
 She ended the year with an appearance at the 2009 IAAF World Half Marathon Championships and registered her highest placing at a world event, coming 21st overall.